 In order to participate, readers and parent/guardian must attend an orientation.
 Parent/guardians must also be present and engaged during all reading sessions.
 One adult may oversee multiple children, but all will be required to stay together in each space.

 There is a $55 registration cost per reader for this 7-week program, including the required orientation, training, and materials.

 We will be hosting an orientation on upcoming dates:

 - Learn about dog and cat behaviors

 - Learn to provide a soothing and calming environment for shelter pets

 - Engage in practice reading session to review supplies, needs, and rules

 After participants have completed the required training, they will be able to sign up for weekly reading sessions.

 Readers may spend up to 1 hour, with the opportunity to rotate between animals.

-Reading times are held weekly.
+Reading times are held on select weeks.